ChrisTimperley/Wallace.jl/doc/manual/tutorials.rst

 by providing a numeric range, or by providing an external alphabet file.

-If one were to take the explicit approach to representing the alphabet for the given problem, then the specification would look something like that given
+If one were to take the explicit approach to representing the alphabet for the given problem, then the specification would look something like the one given
 below:

 ::